 Related: 5 Small Details That Wreck Your Look

 The presence of a shearling jacket automatically elevates your entire outfit, Michel says.
 Just take a look at UFC fighter and Men’s Health cover guy Conor McGregor, above.
 “What you pair under it can be a little bit more casual,” says Michel.
 We’d go for a high-quality T-shirt or a thin turtleneck against the high collar.
 Jewel tones—burgundy is a fail-proof option—look rich against shearling.
 That applies to layering pieces, pants, and even shoes.
 Just avoid pairing brown boots (or, worse, a brown hat) with a brown shearling jacket—unless, of course, you’re an actual cowboy.
 Don’t shy away from incorporating a shearling coat into dressier looks.
 A sharp pair of black monk straps would look outstanding with any shearling jacket.

 How to Take Care Of Your Shearling Jacket

+A shearling coat will last for decades and, if maintained, will look better with every wear.
+Before ever stepping out in your shearling jacket, make sure to treat it with a water-repellant spray.
 If it does get wet, let it air-dry—high heat will destroy the fur—and then brush out any water spots with a soft-bristle brush.